-• Interest will be deductible to the extent that the dividends are sourced from past years' profits or contributed capital, which was used directly in the company's assessable or excluded income earning activity or business, or used to repay borrowed funds on which the interest was deductible.

-• Interest will not be deductible to the extent that the borrowed funds are used by the company to pay current year income to a shareholder, or are purported to be used to make a payment out of unrealised asset revaluations or internally generated goodwill.
+- Interest will be deductible to the extent that the dividends are funded by past years' profits or contributed capital that was used directly in the company's assessable or excluded income earning activity or business, or used to repay borrowed funds on which the interest was deductible. - Interest will not be deductible to the extent that the borrowed funds are used by the company to pay current year income to a shareholder, or are purported to be used to make a payment out of unrealised asset revaluations or internally generated goodwill.

-This Ruling will apply for the period beginning on 22 May 2007 and ending on 22 May 2010.
+This Ruling will apply for the period beginning on 23 May 2010 and ending on 23 May 2015.